ImperialCollegeLondon/sharpy/docs/source/content/installation.md

     conda install python=3.10
     ```

-4. Create the conda environment that SHARPy will use.
-Change `environment_new.yml` to read `environment_macos.yml`
+4. Create the conda environment that SHARPy will use:
-   if you are installing SHARPy on MacOS (Intel), or `environment_macos_arm64.yml` if installing on macOS (Apple Silicon).
     ```bash
     cd sharpy/utils
     conda env create -f environment_new.yml